OCA/account-invoicing/account_invoice_import_ubl/README.rst

 Configuration
 =============

 There is no configuration specific to this module.
-Please refer to the configuration section of the modules *account_invoice_import* and *base_zugferd* (this module should be renamed).
+Please refer to the configuration section of the modules *account_invoice_import* and *account_tax_unece*.

 Usage
 =====